Institute for Bible Translation

 IBT translates, publishes, and distributes the Bible or portions of it in the languages of the non-Slavic peoples living in Russia and Central Asia.
 Together these peoples, speaking more than 100 different languages represent a diversity of cultures and religions (Christianity, Islam, Buddhism and shamanism/animism).

-IBT Russia and its sister IBT entities in Sweden and Finland have translated and published the Bible or portions of it in 80 languages, including seven full Bibles – Georgian (1989), Tajik (1992), Tuvin (2011), Chechen (2012), Tatar (2015), Crimean Tatar (2016), Uzbek (2016); more than 30 New Testaments and the illustrated Children’s Bible in more than 40 languages.
+IBT Russia and its sister IBT entities in Sweden and Finland have translated and published the Bible or portions of it in 80 languages, including seven full Bibles — Georgian (1989), Tajik (1992), Tuvin (2011), Chechen (2012), Tatar (2015), Crimean Tatar (2016), Uzbek (2016) — as well as more than 30 New Testaments, and the illustrated Children’s Bible in more than 40 languages.
 IBT also produces audio recordings of the Bible texts, as well as Bible reference works and scholarly materials related to the receptor languages.
 The digital versions of IBT translations can be accessed free of charge on the IBT web-site.

 By 2017 IBT aims to complete the full Bible in Turkmen and the New Testament in Lezgi.
 Work is proceeding well and with the help of donors, prayer partners and translation partners (UBS, Wycliffe/SIL and PBT), IBT is confident that the Holy Scriptures will soon become available in many more languages.